 Australian Early Development Census

 The Australian Early Development Census (AEDC) occurs across Australia every three years in schools with the next collection scheduled for Term 2, 2021.
+Key dates for 2021 data collection is on this AEDC 2021 data collection poster.
 The census gathers information about how young children have developed prior to their first year of full time school.

 Australian Government owns and funds all AEDC activities and resources in all states accross Australia.
 Read more on the history of AEDC on AEDC national website.